JunnoY/junnoy.github.io/_projects/IC_robot_teleoperation_project.md

 #### **6. Adaptive Motion Scaling Strategy**

 **Objective:**
-To map human hand movements to the robot’s workspace dynamically — precise near the ground and faster at higher elevations — while maintaining smooth, safe motion.
+To map human hand movements to the robot’s workspace dynamically, ensuring
+    - precise near the ground and faster at higher elevations
+    - maintaining smooth, safe motion.

 ##### **(a) Orientation Clamping**
 Limits roll, pitch, and yaw within safe ranges to prevent unstable IK solutions and abrupt joint changes.